 - Communication of the findings back to government.

-The NIPN operational cycle is supported by the national NIPN structure made up of:
+The NIPN operational cycle is implemented by the NIPN structure made up of:

 - Actors within a policy component which convenes and facilitates a multisectoral advisory committee, playing a key role in policy question formulation, interpretation of the results of data analysis and communication of findings.